spavlinek/spavlinek.github.io/index.markdown

           </svg>
         </div>
         <h3>Development</h3>
-        <p>I build software solutions that make technology more accessible and bring people together, from mobile apps to research tools.

-        My technical experience comes not only from being a computer science major, but also from numerous technical projects that I've worked on over the years. </p>
+        <p>I build software solutions that make technology more accessible and bring people together, from mobile apps to research tools. <br><br> My technical experience comes not only from being a computer science major, but also from numerous technical projects that I've worked on over the years. </p>
       </div>
     </a>